History of the Tampa Bay Buccaneers: The 2002 season: Super Bowl champions

 Upon his arrival in Tampa, Gruden immediately went to work, acquiring former Jacksonville Jaguars wide receiver Keenan McCardell, and running back Michael Pittman from the Arizona Cardinals.
 The Bucs needed to improve their sluggish offense, as the league's sweeping realignment sent the Bucs to the new NFC South division, along with the Atlanta Falcons, Carolina Panthers and New Orleans Saints.

-The offensive retooling worked, and combined with the league's top defense, the 2002 campaign was the Buccaneers’ most successful season to date.
+The offensive retooling worked, and combined with the league's top defense, the 2002 campaign was the Buccaneers' most successful season to date.
 They won the NFC South title with a 12–4 record—the team's best ever—then defeated the San Francisco 49ers in what became coach Steve Mariucci’s last game with that franchise.
-In a surprising upset, the Bucs won their first NFC Championship on the road against the Eagles in the last NFL game ever played at Veterans Stadium.
+In a surprising upset, the Buccaneers won their first NFC Championship on the road against the Eagles in the last NFL game ever played at Veterans Stadium.
 Cornerback Ronde Barber capped off the win by intercepting a Donovan McNabb pass and returning it 92 yards for a touchdown late in the fourth quarter.
 Philadelphia fans could only watch in stunned silence.

-The Bucs went on to rout Gruden’s former team, the Oakland Raiders, by a score of 48–21 in Super Bowl XXXVII.
-Gruden’s familiarity with the Raiders’ players and playbook paid off, as John Lynch and other Bucs players recognized some of Oakland's formations and plays at crucial points in the game.
-The Bucs became the first team to win the Super Bowl without any picks in the first two rounds of the previous spring's NFL Draft, having traded these picks to the Oakland Raiders for the rights to acquire Gruden.
+The Buccaneers went on to rout Gruden’s former team, the Oakland Raiders, by a score of 48–21 in Super Bowl XXXVII.
+Gruden’s familiarity with the Raiders’ players and playbook paid off, as John Lynch and other Buccaneers players recognized some of Oakland's formations and plays at crucial points in the game.
+The Buccaneers became the first team to win the Super Bowl without any picks in the first two rounds of the previous spring's NFL draft, having traded these picks to the Oakland Raiders for the rights to acquire Gruden.
 Gruden became the youngest head coach to win a Super Bowl.